-The Federal Fuel Charge (Carbon Tax) will apply in Alberta as of January 1, 2020.
+The Federal Fuel Charge (sometimes referred to as the Federal Carbon Tax by retailers on utility bills) was implemented in Alberta as of January 1, 2020.

-The federal tax will appear as a separate line item on natural gas bills and consumers must pay it just like any other federal tax, such as the GST.
+The Federal Fuel Charge appears as a separate line item on natural gas bills and consumers must pay it just like any other federal charge, such as the GST.

-Visit Finance Canada’s website for more information on the federal fuel charges that apply in Alberta for 2020–2022.
-You will find this information under 'Rates for Provinces.'
-NOTE: Alberta information not yet posted.
+Visit Finance Canada’s website for more information on the fuel charges that apply in Alberta for 2020–2022.

-The federal tax puts a price of $20 per tonne of carbon dioxide equivalent (CO2e) emissions for home heating fuels.
-Rates will increase on April 1 of each year as the federal government increases the carbon price by $10 per tonne a year until it reaches $50 per tonne in 2022.
+The Federal Fuel Charge puts a price per tonne of carbon dioxide equivalent (CO2e) emissions for home heating fuels.
+Rates increase on April 1 of each year as the federal government increases the carbon price by $10 per tonne a year until it reaches $50 per tonne in 2022.

 This equates to:

 |April 1, 2020 – March 31, 2021||1.5762711|

 Some consumers may be exempt from paying the Federal Fuel Charge.
 For more information, visit the Canada Revenue Agency (CRA) website.